Skip to main content

 Select an image on the canvas

-Open the canvas in the side panel and click the image you want to upscale.
-The image editing toolbar appears.
+Click on the image you want to upscale.
+The selection toolbar appears.

 2